-The plot represents the sum total of elections in 50 states, and by giving an aggregate view of the entire districting process may conceal sins.
-Detecting many districting problems in requires examination at a state by state level.
+The plot represents the sum total of elections in 50 states, and by giving an aggregate view of the entire districting process may conceal many sins.
+Detecting districting requires problems in examination at a state by state level.
 Thus one can formulate a similar naïve standard at the state level, that the party that wins more than half the votes (out of the top two parties) should get at least half the seats in a state's delegation.

 As an example, consider Colorado in 2012.
-There, 51.4% of the two-party vote went to Republican candidates, and 4 out of 7 representatives were Republicans.
-Colorado's delegation therefore represented its partisans "fairly," i.e. to meet property (3) above.
-However, in that same
+There, 51.4% of the two-party vote went to